 The Group leases land for agricultural purposes from private individuals.
 Lease payments are calculated on the basis of monetary valuation of the land considering the inflation factor.
-The average interest rate for lease of land of the Group is 2-5% and depends on validity of the contract.
+The average interest rate for lease of land of the Group is 5-9%% for the six months ended 30 June 2016 (2-5%% for the three months ended 31 March 2015) and depends on validity of the contract.